lvidaic/ctm-frontend/README.md

 - [x] add navigation
 - [ ] address autocomplete should display latest value
 - [ ] finish saving of events with terms
+- [ ] term should become term editor